 At our formation on May 8, 2024, our Sponsor acquired one Class B ordinary share for a purchase price of \$0.0001.
-Subsequently on May 31, 2024, our Sponsor purchased 16,999,999 Class B ordinary shares from us for an aggregate purchase price of \$100,000, or \$0.00588235 per share, of which up to 2,500,000 founder shares remain subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised during this offering.
+Subsequently on May 31, 2024, our Sponsor purchased 16,999,999 Class B ordinary shares from us for an aggregate purchase price of \$100,000, or \$0.00588235 per share.
 Following the May 31, 2024 purchase, our Sponsor surrendered 300,000 Class B ordinary shares to us for no consideration, resulting in our Sponsor holding 16,700,000 Class B ordinary shares.
 On June 6, 2024, we issued 300,000 Class B ordinary shares to a consultant for its consulting services in this offering for a purchase price of \$0.01 per share, or an aggregate purchase price of \$3,000.
-On July 29, 2024, our Sponsor surrendered an additional 659,417 Class B ordinary shares to us for no consideration, resulting in our Sponsor holding 16,040,583 Class B ordinary shares.
-As a result, the per share purchase price for the founder shares held by the Sponsor is \$0.00623419.
-Furthermore, as a result, as of the date of this prospectus, we have 16,340,583 Class B ordinary shares, or "founder shares," outstanding.
-See "Summary- The Offering- Sponsor's Securities and Compensation" for further discussion on Sponsor's and our affiliates' securities and compensation.
+On July 29, 2024 and August 28, 2024, our Sponsor surrendered to us for no consideration an additional 659,417 founder shares and 3,833,337 founder shares, respectively, resulting in our Sponsor holding 12,207,246 Class B ordinary shares, of which up to 2,000,000 founder shares remain subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised during this offering.
+As a result, the per share purchase price for the founder shares held by the Sponsor is \$0.00819186.
+Furthermore, as a result, as of the date of this prospectus, we have 12,507,246 Class B ordinary shares, or "founder shares," outstanding.
+See "Summary-The Offering-Sponsor's Securities and Compensation" for further discussion on Sponsor's and our affiliates' securities and compensation.
 The proceeds from the sale of the founder shares will not be placed in the trust account.
 Prior to the completion of our initial business combination, only holders of our Class B ordinary shares will be entitled to vote on the election of directors or in a vote to transfer the company by way of continuation to a jurisdiction outside the Cayman Islands.

 As more fully discussed in "Management-Conflicts of Interest," each of our officers and directors presently has, and any of them in the future may have additional, fiduciary, contractual or other obligations or duties to one or more other entities pursuant to which such officer or director is or will be required to present a business combination opportunity to such entities.
 The low price that our Sponsor, executive officers and directors (directly or indirectly) paid for the founder shares creates an incentive whereby our Sponsor, officers and directors could potentially make a substantial profit even if we select an acquisition target that subsequently declines in value and is unprofitable for public shareholders.
 If we are unable to complete our initial business combination within 21 months from the closing of this offering, or by such earlier liquidation date as our board of directors may approve, the founder shares and private placement warrants held by our Sponsor may expire worthless, except to the extent they receive liquidating distributions from assets outside the trust account, which could create an incentive for our Sponsor, executive officers and directors to complete a transaction even if we select an acquisition target that subsequently declines in value and is unprofitable for public shareholders.
-Further, each of our officers and directors may have a conflict of interest with respect to evaluating a particular business combination or resignation of any such officers and directors was included by a target business as a condition to any agreement with respect to our initial business combination or resignation.
+Further, each of our officers and directors may have a conflict of interest with respect to evaluating a particular business combination if the retention or resignation of any such officers and directors was included by a target business as a condition to any agreement with respect to our initial business combination.